About Westmount

 Specialized, Gifted Education

-Westmount is the only K-12 congregated setting in Alberta for students who are gifted.
-The school serves approximately 1200 students who represent a broad range of diversity including race, sex, gender identity, gender expression, English as an Additional Language (EAL), special education needs (twice exceptional), under-achievement and high-achievement.
+Westmount is the only K–12 congregated setting in Alberta dedicated to gifted education.
+Our approximately 1,300 students represent a rich and diverse community, encompassing differences in race, sex, gender identity, gender expression, English as an Additional Language (EAL), twice-exceptionalities, and a wide range of achievement levels.

 "Fostering gifted education from the inside out."